What is Turbinoplasty and Turbinectomy?

 How long does a turbinate reduction take to heal?

-You can go about your day after a day or two of the surgery.
+You can return to your normal activities after a day or two of the surgery.
 The swelling will need a week or so to go down.
 There may be a very thin scar inside of your nose.

 What are Risks and Complications of Nasal Obstruction Surgery